cusyio/Python4DataScience/docs/productive/git/install-config.rst

 Configuration
 -------------

+The author of every change needs to be transparent.
+Specify your name and email address as follows:

-:file:`$ git config --global user.name "{NAME}"`
+:samp:`$ git config --global user.name "{NAME}"`
-    defines the name associated with your commit transactions.
+    defines the name :samp:`{NAME}` associated with your commit transactions.
-:file:`$ git config --global user.email "{EMAIL_ADDRESS}"`
+:samp:`$ git config --global user.email "{EMAIL-ADDRESS}"`
-    defines the email that will be linked to your commit transactions.
+    defines the email address :samp:`{EMAIL-ADDRESS}` that will be linked to your commit transactions.

-:file:`$ git config --global color.ui auto`
-    activates the coloring of the command line output.
+For better readability, activate the coloring of the command line output:

+:samp:`$ git config --global color.ui auto`

 The :file:`~/.gitconfig` file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~